Where is CIT located?

 We encourage faculty to conduct workshops for other instructors, especially when they can introduce their peers to new instructional technologies or new ways to use existing instructional technology.
 Instructional technology programs are strengthened by faculty members leading peer training.
 CIT will be glad to assist in the scheduling, preparation and support of such workshops.
 Contact CIT at 257-2912 or via email (CITadmin@latech.edu) with any ideas you have for a peer lead training workshop.

-How can I get started using the BlackBoard Course/Learning Management System?
+How can I get started using the Moodle Course/Learning Management System?

 Faculty self-training modules are available online at the CIT website.
-Individual or group training in BlackBoard can be scheduled by contacting CIT.
+Individual or group training in Moodle can be scheduled by contacting CIT.

 Does the CIT loan out equipment such as digital cameras, digital video cameras or laptops for faculty use?